akanbrown/installation_for_SBCS_workshops/Linux-README.md

 		- ![VM Fusion Finish](VM-fusion-screenshots/ubuntu-network-wifi.png)
 			- You probably want to have access to the Internet on this Operating System.
 			- Go to the Network options on your VM menu
-				- Choose 'automated' or Host-only in order to connect your VM to the Internet
+				- Choose 'autodetect' or Host-only in order to connect your VM to the Internet
 				- This only works if your current machine is connected to the internet
 				- How does this work?
 					- Here's the gist